cohalloran1/march-madness/src/output/analysis/matchup_1104_vs_1352.md

 ## Analysis

 Alabama (W02) is a major favorite as a much higher seed than Robert Morris (W15).
 Alabama has a substantially higher ELO rating (1731 vs 1529), indicating significantly better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
-Alabama is strongly favored with a 97.79% win probability.
+Alabama is the clear favorite with a 71.39% chance to win.

 ## Betting Value Assessment